UniquePython/asm2.0/README.md

 * **A number** — an unsigned decimal integer literal (e.g. `42`,
   `231`).
 No hexadecimal, binary, or negative literals are supported yet.
-* **A register** — one of the eight names listed below.
+* **A register** — one of the sixteen names listed below.

 ### Registers

-asm2.0 exposes the eight 32-bit x86-64 general-purpose registers:
+asm2.0 exposes all sixteen 32-bit-width x86-64 general-purpose
+registers: the original eight, plus `r8d`–`r15d`, which are only addressable using a REX prefix (added to the generated machine code automatically — the register names in your source are the only thing that changes).

 | Name  | Purpose (by x86-64 convention) |
 |-------|---------------------------------|